The Sunset Strip Los Angeles

 Those days are gone, but the Strip retains a wild flavour.

-Although the Strip itself is predominatly "hetro," this section of Sunset Boulevard is in the largely gay run city of West Hollywood.
+Although the Strip itself attracts a seemingly predominately "hetro" crowd, this section of Sunset Boulevard is in the largely LGBT run City of West Hollywood.
 LGBT clubs and retail venues centre on a very lively section of Santa Monica Boulevard south of the Strip.

 Reaching the Sunset Strip